wkoertgen/train.oracle12.migration/README.md

 - Service `pdb` for pluggable database
 - Service `UPGR` for Oracle11g database

-There is a more detailed documentation for handling the databases, upgrading, monitoring, testing etc.
+There is an OracleVagrantFAQ.pdf on handling the databases, upgrading, monitoring, testing etc.

 ## Links